Compare Refinance Rates Today

 Once you’re aware of which type of commercial loan you need, it’s important to get a sense of the requirements for refinancing.
 Here’s an overview of some key guidelines:

-Net operating income (NOI) Net operating income is a measure of a property’s gross income minus its operating expenses, not including debts and income taxes.
-As a rule of thumb, the greater the NOI, the better your chances are of a refinance commercial loan approval.
-NOI requirements will vary by lender and loan program, depending on the type of business and the size of the property.
+• Net operating income (NOI).
+Net operating income is a measure of a property’s gross income minus its operating expenses, not including debts and income taxes.
+As a rule of thumb, the greater the NOI, the better your chances of a refinance commercial loan approval.
+NOI requirements will vary by lender and loan program, depending on the type of business and the property size.

-Debt service coverage ratio (DSCR) In real estate, DSCR is a measure of the cash flow that a business has available to pay its debts.
-In this equation, getting a ratio greater than one indicates that the company is generating enough revenue to cover its debts, so lenders usually look toward a range between 1.2 and 1.5 as a benchmark.
+• Debt service coverage ratio (DSCR).
+In real estate, DSCR is a measure of the cash flow that a business has available to pay its debts.
+In this equation, getting a ratio greater than one indicates that the company is generating enough revenue to cover its debts, so lenders usually look for a minimum of 1.25, but prefer something closer to 2.00.

 Before you refinance commercial property, understanding the refinance costs involved can help you decide if it’s worth the effort.
 Here are a few of the most common closing costs that borrowers face when refinancing commercial real estate: